quicwg/base-drafts/draft-ietf-quic-tls.md

 (A).
 When removing packet protection, an endpoint first removes the protection from the packet number.

 All QUIC packets other than Version Negotiation and Stateless Reset packets are protected with an AEAD algorithm {{!AEAD}}.
-Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM and a key derived from the client's connection ID (see {{initial-secrets}}).
+Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM and a key derived from the from the destination connection ID in the client's first Initial packet (see
+{{initial-secrets}}).
 This provides protection against off-path attackers and robustness against QUIC version unaware middleboxes, but not against on-path attackers.

 All ciphersuites currently defined for TLS 1.3 - and therefore QUIC - have a 16-byte authentication tag and produce an output 16 bytes larger than their input.

-The key and iv for the packet are computed as described in {{encryption-keys}}.
+The key and IV for the packet are computed as described in {{encryption-keys}}.
 The nonce, N, is formed by combining the packet protection IV with the packet number.
-The 64 bits of the reconstructed QUIC packet number in network byte order is left-padded with zeros to the size of the IV.
+The 64 bits of the reconstructed QUIC packet number in network byte order are left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.